Lenovo: Since 2014: Purchase of IBM server lines and other acquisitions

 IBM sold its x86-based server lines, including System x and Blade Center, to Lenovo in 2014.
-Lenovo says it will gain access to more enterprise customers, improve its profit margins, and develop a closer relationship with Intel, the maker of most server processors, through its acquisition of IBM's x86-based server business.
+Lenovo says it would gain access to more enterprise customers, improve its profit margins, and develop a closer relationship with Intel, the maker of most server processors, through its acquisition of IBM's x86-based server business.
 On 1 October 2014, Lenovo closed its acquisition of IBM's server division, with the final price put at $2.1 billion.
 Lenovo said this acquisition came in at a price lower than the previously announced $2.3 billion partially because of a change in the value of IBM inventories.
 The deal was already approved by Europe and China.
 Per Forbes, the United States Department of Treasury Committee on Foreign Investment in the United States (CFIUS) was reportedly the last major hurdle for Lenovo, since the United States had the strictest policies.

 After closing, Lenovo said that its goal was to become the world's largest maker of servers.
 Lenovo also announced plans to start integrating IBM's workforce.
 The acquisition added about 6,500 new employees to Lenovo.
 Lenovo said that it has no immediate intent to cut jobs.
 Lenovo said that positions in research and development and customer-facing roles such as marketing would be "100% protected", but expected "rationalization" of its supply chain and procurement.